hweecat/hweecat.github.io/_posts/2021-07-04-learning-scala-functional-programming-features-control-flow.md

 The short answer: **function composition**.

 The long answer: A combination of function composition and functional data structures.

-As a deep-dive on each functional design pattern can be pretty lengthy, the focus of this post is to provide an overview of function composition and how it enables a more intuitive approach to desiging data pipelines.
+As a deep-dive on each functional design pattern can be pretty lengthy, the focus of this post is to provide an overview of function composition and how it enables a more intuitive approach to designing data pipelines.

 ## A Brief Intro to Function Composition